dmidlo/histdata.com-tools/docs/reconstruction-temporal-orchestration.md

 - `reconstruction_window`; and
 - `reconstruction_report`.

+They also install all seven first-party stage handlers before accepting activities; no application-level registry setup is required.

 Both workflows validate in Temporal's sandbox.
 The activity-side module is passed through the sandbox import boundary and is never called from workflow decision code.